Skip to content

 The Event

-• Any applications for compensation made by the worker and the associated claim files relating to the event
+• Any applications for compensation made by the claimant and the associated claim files relating to the event

 • Letters of instruction and/or questions to factual investigators and liability experts

-• Documents from the employer relevant to the event including incident reports, maintenance records, logbooks, investigative reports and training records.
+• Documents from the employer relevant to the event including incident reports, maintenance records, logbooks, investigative reports, training records, applicable policies and procedures.

 The Injury including financial loss from injury

-• Medical and hospital records, reports, and relevant information about the worker's injury
+• Medical and hospital records, reports, and relevant information about the claimant's injury

-• Previous claim files relating to personal injuries, illnesses and impairments of a medical, psychiatric or psychological nature sustained by the worker from, before or after the event (whether related to the event or not) that may affect the assessment of permanent impairment and amount of damages.
+• Previous claim files relating to personal injuries, illnesses and impairments of a medical, psychiatric or psychological nature sustained by the claimant from, before or after the event (whether related to the event or not) that may affect the assessment of permanent impairment and amount of damages

 • Wage details of the claimant or a comparative employee